SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 ### The Cloud as a factory?

-In 'The Cloud is a Factory' (2021), Nathan Ensmenger argues that framing the Cloud as a factory helps us to
+In 'The Cloud is a Factory' (2021), Nathan Ensmenger argues that framing the Cloud as a factory helps us to:

-1. "restore a sense of place to our understanding of the information economy";
+1. "Restore a sense of place to our understanding of the information economy";
-2. "appreciate the importance of infrastructure" including the Cloud's consumption of water and electricity and its need for "roads and bridges and sewer systems";
+2. "Appreciate the importance of infrastructure" including the Cloud's consumption of water and electricity and its need for "roads and bridges and sewer systems";
-3. "recognize the fundamental interconnectedness (and interdependencies) of all of our infrastructures" and use this as a critical lens on technological hype;
+3. "Recognize the fundamental interconnectedness (and interdependencies) of all of our infrastructures" and use this as a critical lens on technological hype;
-4. consider the supply chains of hardware and elements such as lithium, tin, cobalt, and rare earths, and the "set of stories to be told about global politics, international trade, worker safety, and environmental consequences";
+4. Consider the supply chains of hardware and elements such as lithium, tin, cobalt, and rare earths, and the "set of stories to be told about global politics, international trade, worker safety, and environmental consequences";
-5. identify the effects or lack of "compensatory benefits in terms of jobs, tax income, or the development of new infrastructure" that may come from establishing a data centre; and
+5. Identify the effects or lack of "compensatory benefits in terms of jobs, tax income, or the development of new infrastructure" that may come from establishing a data centre; and
-6. "consider the changes to work that the Cloud enables in other industries," for example autonomous vehicles.
+6. "Consider the changes to work that the Cloud enables in other industries," for example autonomous vehicles.
 (Mullaney et al. 2021)

 ## Ask questions {#ask-questions}